sarachehab/SuaVe/README.md

 - A Single Cycle CPU
 - A Pipelined 5-stages CPU
 - A 5-stages Pipelined CPU with direct-mapped cache
+- A Single Cycle CPU with fully-associative cache

 Logic was also derived to implement a 4-way associative cache.
 System-Verilog draft of the code was submitted along this repository, but remains uncomplete.